 Sruthi Sudhakar

-I am a first-year PhD student at Columbia University advised by Carl Vondrick and Richard Zemel.
+I am a second-year PhD student at Columbia University advised by Carl Vondrick and Richard Zemel.
 My work is supported by the NSF Graduate Research Fellowship.
 Previously, I completed my B.S. in Computer Science at Georgia Tech where I worked on Algorithmic Fairness advised by Judy Hoffman

 Email / CV